SoftUni-Internal/interactive-content/EN/00-Exam/02-Population-Counter.md

 - The **population count** of each city will be an integer in the range [0 … 2 000 000 000].

-- Allowed working time for your program: 0.1 seconds.
-Allowed memory: 16 MB.

 ## Examples